YusC3/5021_FinalProject/README.md

+# Final Project - 5021 (Databases): Volunteer DB and API
+### Date: 06/02/2025
+### Engineers: Yusuf Corr, Peter Hsu, Zoya Soy

+## Introduction:
+This is a final project for 5021 (Databases) at Seattle University, SPRING 2025.
+We build an inital DB (database) and API using python, FastAPI, and MySQL.

+This docuemnt will explain how to set up and run this project from a local machine.
 If you don't have these libraries (FastAPI or mysql) download them here:
   - https://fastapi.tiangolo.com/
   - https://pypi.org/project/mysql-connector-python/

-# Introduction:

-This docuemnt will explain how to set up and run this project from a local machine.

 ## DB Initalization and connection: